lunarc/lunarc_docs/docs/batch_system.md

 ### Specifying a project and partition for users with LU projects or multiple projects

 Most users are members of a single SNIC project.
 These users do not need to specify a project in their submission script.
-The Lunarc set-up will automatically use that project for accounting.
+The LUNARC set-up will automatically use that project for accounting.

 Users with membership in more than project and/or in an Lund